By: Susan Dugdale | Last modified: 02-07-2022

-*The term cue comes from theatre.
+*The term 'cue' comes from theater.
 A cue for an actor is a signal to begin speaking, or enter, or do some other action required by the play.

 Styles of speech most suitable for giving entirely from memory are eulogies, wedding, retirement speeches...the type which include personal story telling.
-Here it can work brilliantly, although you do need to keep in mind that over-learning can make delivery wooden.
+Here it can work brilliantly, although you do need to keep in mind that rote learning, without expressiveness, can make delivery wooden.

 Click the link for more information on using acronyms as mnemonics (memory aids) to help remember your speech.

 If memorizing your speech is your choice, pay particular attention to expressiveness when it comes to the 'How to Rehearse' tips.

 Aim to have a minimum of three rehearsals before your final presentation in front of an audience.
 If you have the time available for more, take it.

 The more you run your speech through, the more confidence you'll have and the easier it becomes to deliver it more effectively.

 The first two rehearsals are to iron out any glitches in either your text or delivery and to integrate any resource material you may be using.
 These could be photographs, a power point presentation etc.

 The third is a dress rehearsal for the real thing.

 Read your speech notes several times out loud.
 Do the same thing if you are using cue cards.